dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Trackers.md

 ### Protocol

-* [Snowplow Tracker Protocol](snowplow-tracker-protocol) - the protocol implemented by all trackers
+* [DreamFactory Tracker Protocol](dreamfactory-tracker-protocol) - the protocol implemented by all trackers